The PCA Hand Strap is a latex-free, adjustable strap that holds the PCA pump button on a patient's hand for convenient use.

 I knew there must be a better way for patients like me to use Patient-Controlled Analgesia (PCA), so after I recovered, I designed and created a prototype for the PCA Hand Strap.

 I used it after my next surgery and, since my pain was under control sooner, went home a day earlier than expected!

 After I tried the PCA Hand Strap, I wanted to share it with other patients, so I founded atHand Medical inc. and applied for patents.
-(We now have two!)
+(We now have three!)

 I'd love to tell you more about the PCA Hand Strap!
 Please contact me with any questions: stephanie@atHandMedical.com.